DarrenWFuller/darren_fuller_portfolio/excel-project/README.md

 ## 🔧 What I Did
 - Cleaned and standardized the raw dataset
 - Removed duplicates and corrected formatting issues
-- Used formulas such as XLOOKUP, IF statements, and text/date functions
 - Built pivot tables summarizing sales by category, date, and product
-- Created a small dashboard with charts to visualize trends
+- Created a dashboard with charts to visualize trends

 ## 📂 Files Included
-- `sales_dashboard.xlsx` – cleaned data, pivot tables, and dashboard
+- `ExcelDashboard.xlsx` – Excel dashboard with cleaned data, pivot tables, and visuals
-- Screenshots (optional)